Difference between Summer Tyres & Winter Tyres

-Summer tyres in winter in the UK
+Summer tyres during the winter months in the UK

 The rubber compound of summer tyres is relatively hard compared to a winter tyre, especially when the temperature drops below 7 centigrade.
 The greater the number of cold days you experience in your area, the more sense there is in switching to a winter tyre.

 All-seasons also still tolerate lower temperatures, but they confer much less benefit on ice or snow.
 Their tread pattern is optimised for dispelling water.

 Winter tyres in summer

 Winter tyres are entirely safe to drive year long, not just during the Winter months.
 The better grip of winter tyres works in all seasons, so they are perfectly safe to drive in warm, dry weather.
 The reasons for not doing so are all related to that increased grip – they will be noisier, consume more fuel and wear considerably faster than a summer tyre.
 It boils down to long-term economy.

 All-season tyres, by definition, are good all year round, but they do share some of the disadvantages of winter tyres – albeit to a lesser degree.
 However, it depends which tyres you compare with which; premium summer tyres designed for high performance vehicles also sacrifice mileage for improved handling at speed.
 That means you can still get higher mileage from good quality all-seasons, or even winter tyres, than some expensive summer tyres.